davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/select-subplan.md

 |/
 | * TODO-sw: How is attention a form of soft weights?
 |/
-| * Target: TODO-tra: How should you control your attention?: +1h
-|/
 | * TODO-ef: Automate expanding focus in training
 |/
 | * TODO-vi: Why are "variational inference" methods so popular?